duguyue100/transpike/README.md

 + Since I don't have a recursive reset as original code, I did a manual reset for `SpikeReLU`, and works.
 + I also don't have a global time clock that can be referred by previous layer, I keep a internal clock at every `SpikeReLU`, and it's synced.

 I took 20 rounds on the same image, and for each round, there are 20 steps like previous setup.
 All parameters are followed.
-Here I showed feature maps of second ConvLayer after polling from first and second round.
+Here I showed feature maps of second ConvLayer after pooling from first and second round.
 Although the time is flying, feature maps of same time step in different rounds seem having no difference.

 |   |                                                     |                                                     |                                                     |